$95 New Patient Offer

 Dentists have a unique advantage when carrying out oral cancer screenings as they are used to prodding around people’s mouths.
-While the procedure is much less evasive than other health checks, it still requires a hands-on approach.
+While the procedure is much less invasive than other health checks, it still requires a hands-on approach.

-So you know what to expect, here are the typical steps used in an oral cancer screening:
+So that you know what to expect, here are the typical steps used in an oral cancer screening:

 - You will have to remove any dentures or partials you are wearing.

 - Your screener will then visually check your face, neck, lips and mouth for any obvious abnormalities.
 These can be subtle signals such as slurred speech or asymmetry in your mouth movements.

 - The screener will feel for any lumps in your neck and the underside of your jaw.

 - Then, they will check your lips and cheek areas.

 - You’ll have to stick out your tongue to check for any discolouration, swelling or sores.